 Shifting within the port: The majority of vessels can be moved at any stage of the tide, dependent upon weather conditions.
 Maximum draught at LW is 8.0m; during the LW-HW and HW-LW periods, the maximum draught is adjusted accordingly to the height of the tide.

-Tankers: Tankers will be restricted to slack water shifts only to/from Tiwai Wharf and berth number 12.
+Tankers: Tankers will be restricted to slack water shifts only to/from Tiwai Wharf.

 Weather conditions: South Port pilots have stipulated guidelines for maximum wind strengths for various types of vessels, both day and night.